pattonsgirl/CEG2350/Labs/Lab03/README.md

 ## Part 4 - Docs and Repos

 1. Fill in the "Script Usage Guide" section with at least the specified elements
-   - You are welcome to replace this with any additonal markdown you would like to make it look good
+   - You are welcome to replace this with any additional markdown you would like to make it look good
 2. Verify that your GitHub repo has a `Lab03` folder with:
    - `input.txt`
    - `output.txt`